facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/task_creation/developing_frontends.md

 ### How to add Tips:
 1. Add the Tips component to your task's react webapp code
 2. Workers submit tips related to the task that they are working on.
-3. Once the task is shut down, the researcher can review the submitted tips to either accept/reject them
+3. **Once the task is shut down**, the researcher can review the submitted tips to either accept/reject them
 4. The accepted tips are displayed by the Tips component when the task is launched again.

 ### Tips Code Snippet: